Gutenberg vs Elementor — Which To Choose? Detailed Comparison

 Building a page with Elementor is fairly straightforward.
 Although it might seem a bit more complicated at first, it’s actually fairly straightforward.

-You just drag items from the left panel onto the space in the center.
-It’s fairly intuitive as it uses drag and drop functionality, and you can even add widgets using the “+” sign in the blocks.
+You drag items from the left panel onto the space in the center.
+It’s fairly intuitive as it uses drag-and-drop functionality, and you can even add widgets using the “+” sign in the blocks.

 As you can see, there are tons of options for customizing each page.
-And, more importantly, you can unlock even more by purchasing a subscription to Elementor Pro.
-The reason why so many designers love Elementor is because the changes sync in real-time, so you can see exactly how your pages will look before you hit Publish.
+And more importantly, you can unlock even more by purchasing a subscription to Elementor Pro.
+So many designers love Elementor because the changes sync in real-time, so you can see exactly how your pages will look before you hit Publish.

 Gutenberg